-Wax melts are a type of candle that is made out of wax, and it is usually used as a scented candle.
+Wax melts are a type of candle that is made out of wax, and they are usually used as scented candles.
 When you buy them, they come with a warning label.
-The warning label will tell you what the product is made out of and properly use it.
+The warning label will tell you what the product is made of and how to use it properly.

-Warning labels for wax melts are important because they tell you what the product is made out of, how to use it properly, and any risks associated with using the product.
+Warning labels for wax melts are essential because they tell you what the product is made out of, how to use it properly, and any risks associated with using the product.

 Wax melts are typically used as a way to scent a room.
 They are usually made of soy wax, which is created from soybeans.